jronallo/iiif-image/readme.md

 `iiif --help` and see usage.

-TODO: The goal of the CLI is to eventually allow creating images for Level 0 compliance with the IIIF Image API.
-It will also be able to be used to warm the info.json and image cache.
-This could be used even with a dynamic image server for the most frequently delivered image size, say the search results page thumbnail.
+Besides converting single images, the CLI is capable of taking a directory of images and converting each to multiple derivatives.
+This tool allows for creating a IIIF Level 0 image server with pre-rendered images.

 ## Compliance